hamolicious/game-engine-v3/README.md

 - [ ] Add easing to follow player
 - [ ] Animations
 - [ ] Collisions
+- [ ] Quit on Escape built in system
+- [ ] Control how default systems are mounted

 _whatever the fuck I come up with next..._